 Note that all Pinewood Derby rules are set at the local race level.
-We chose a simple, clear set of rules.
+There are no Official Pinewood Derby Rules that are used nationwide.
+For our Pack we used a simple, clear set of rules.
 Other Packs may have elaborate rules.
 Be sure to read and abide by the rules for your local race.

 We weighed each car with the "official scale" and turned back any car that exceeded 5.0 oz.
 We then did a quick visual inspection of each car against the following inspection points: